Myanmar cuts wireless internet service amid coup protests - WTMJ

 Also Friday, a South Korean bank said it temporary closed its branch in Yangon and was considering bringing its South Korean employees back home after security forces fatally shot one of its Myanmar employees.

-Noh Ji-young, a spokesperson for Shinhan Bank, said the woman was shot in the head while commuting home from work in a company car on Wednesday and was pronounced dead on Friday.
+Noh Ji-young, a spokesperson for Shinhan Bank, said the woman was shot in the head while commuting home from work on Wednesday and was pronounced dead on Friday.

+The ministry said it has issued a warning to South Korean nationals in Myanmar to act with caution when they are inspected by security forces.

-Meanwhile, German-based Giesecke+Devrient (G+D), which supplies raw materials, supplies and system components for making the kyat banknotes in Myanmar, said it was suspending all deliveries to the state-owned security printer, Security Print Works.
+Meanwhile, German-based Giesecke+Devrient (G+D), which supplies raw materials, supplies and system components for making Myanmar’s kyat banknotes, said it was suspending all deliveries to the state-owned security printer, Security Print Works.

 “This is a reaction to the ongoing violent clashes between the military and the civilian population,” the company said in a statement.
 It said it had previously restricted business.